talkingdeer12/MockSim/README.md

 * **GEMM pipeline** (`tests/test_pipeline.py`) – Validates that a CP can orchestrate GEMM operations across a PE and DRAM, ensuring all DMA and computation events complete.
 * **NPU task flow** (`tests/test_npu.py`) – Exercises an NPU performing a simple task requiring DMA transfers in/out of DRAM.
 The test confirms the CP tracks completion of the task.

+## Uniform Traffic Example

+Run `examples/uniform_traffic.py` to simulate uniform random traffic on a 16x16 mesh.
+The script reports the average waiting time of delivered packets.